adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Good!" cried Zeb.

 "I built that palace, and the Emerald City, too," remarked the Wizard, "and I’d like to see them again.
-I was very happy among the Munchkins and Winkies and Quadlings and **Gillikins****1**."
+I was very happy among the Munchkins and Winkies and Quadlings and **Gillikins** (Гилликины)."

 "What time is it, Mr. Wizard?" asked Dorothy.